mlgordon/vpc/errors.md

 ## missing_version
 **Message**: The `version` parameter is required, and it must be of the form `YYYY-MM-DD`.

-The version parameter must be given in the URL, please add it.
+The version must comply with the format _YYYY-MM-DD_.
+For single-digit months or dates, such as January 1st, the version should look like `2019-01-01`.The version parameter must be present in the URL.
+The date given in the version parameter must be after 2019-01-01 and before the current date.
+For example, to get a list of VPCs, append the version at the end of the request `GET "/v1/vpcs?version=2019-01-01”`.cs?version=2019-01-01”`

 ## network_conflict
 **Message**: CIDR conflicts with existing Address Prefix in VPC